Jamie Cullum: Projects

 Cullum's early music career saw him playing three or four times a week at PizzaExpress's restaurants throughout London, gaining exposure and later his big break with Universal.
 In 2011 the "Pizza Express Big Audition with Jamie Cullum" competition gave singers, songwriters and musicians a platform and a chance to win a £5,000 prize and a residency at the restaurant chain's Dean Street Jazz Club.
-7,500 acts entered the competition and the final, which was held at the Addison's Rooms in Kensington on 23 November, was judged by Cullum, Michael Parkinson, M People's Heather Small and other music critics.
+7,500 acts entered the competition and the final, held at the Addison's Rooms in Kensington on 23 November, was judged by Cullum, Michael Parkinson, M People's Heather Small and other music critics.
 The winning act was Offbeat South, an urban group of 18- to 21-year-olds from Croydon.
-The other finalists were Andy Lewis, Elle Watson, Palms 13 and The Yesberger Band.

 In 2021, alongside Sophie Ellis-Bextor and The Feeling, Cullum re-recorded the classic 1977 Fleetwood Mac song "Don't Stop" as part of the UK's National Thank You Day on 4 July, to celebrate the work of the National Health Service.
 The single was released on 25 June.

 In 2022, Cullum was among the artists who celebrated 60 years of music from James Bond films in a concert at the Royal Albert Hall.

 Personal life

-Cullum married former model Sophie Dahl in a private ceremony in Hampshire on 9 January 2010.
-They live in Great Missenden, Buckinghamshire, where Sophie's grandfather Roald Dahl lived for the second half of his life.
-Their daughter, Lyra, was born on 2 March 2011 and their second daughter, Margot, was born in 2013.
+Cullum married the English author and former model Sophie Dahl in a private ceremony in Hampshire on 9 January 2010.
+The couple first met at a charity concert where she performed a song.
+Their daughter was born in 2011 and their second daughter was born in 2013.

-In 2011, a portrait of Cullum, painted by British artist Joe Simpson, was exhibited around the UK, including a solo exhibition at the Royal Albert Hall.
+In 2011, a portrait of Cullum, painted by artist Joe Simpson, was exhibited around the UK, including a solo exhibition at the Royal Albert Hall.

-Cullum was the guest for BBC Radio 4's Desert Island Discs on 25 March 2012.
-His choices included The Lamb by John Tavener, and "Concerning the UFO Sighting near Highland Illinois" by Sufjan Stevens.
+Cullum was the guest for BBC Radio 4's Desert Island Discs on 25 March 2012, where he created programme history by performing three of his chosen songs, live in the studio for the show.
+His disc choices included The Lamb by John Tavener, and "Concerning the UFO Sighting near Highland Illinois" by Sufjan Stevens.
 His favourite was "I Think It's Going to Rain Today" by Randy Newman.

+Cullum is a fan of Swindon Town Football Club.